oggiv/snake/README.md

 # Snake
-A Nokia style Snake game for the (Digilent Uno32 ChipKIT)[https://digilent.com/reference/chipkit_uno32/chipkit_uno32_rev_c] development platform made in C and MIPS Assembly with the Digilent Basic I/O Shield.
+A Nokia style Snake game for the [Digilent Uno32 ChipKIT](https://digilent.com/reference/chipkit_uno32/chipkit_uno32_rev_c) development platform made in C and MIPS Assembly with the [Digilent Basic I/O Shield](https://digilent.com/reference/chipkit_shield_basic_io_shield/refmanual?s[]=basic&s[]=shield).

-THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+THIS SOFTWARE IS PROVIDED BY THE AUTHOR ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY DIRECT, INDIRECT,